from the Herpes Viruses Association

 type 1 and type 2.
 Either type can be caught on any part of the body: lips

 and genitals are the most common places.
-This leaflet is about facial sores - which can also be called fever blisters,
+This page is about facial sores - which can also be called fever blisters,

 What’s the difference in the types?

-You catch it the first time by being kissed by someone who has cold sore
+You catch cold sores by being kissed by someone who has an active facial cold sore.
+This

 cold sores from one person’s mouth to another person’s genitals

 Cold sores are very common.
-About six in ten people carry the virus.
-However,
+In Britain, about seven in ten people have caught the virus that causes them.

 - First a small red patch appears